The Armed Forces community is made up of:

 In Scotland, there are around 15,000 serving personnel and reservist personnel.
 It's estimated that the veteran's population, which includes all former national service personnel, is around 260,000 (as of 2014).

-Veterans have a number of heath rights which are unique to them.
+Veterans have a number of health rights which are unique to them.
 To help veterans better understand their rights and the resources available to them, we've compiled a useful list below.

 Under long-standing arrangements since 1953, war pensioners are given priority NHS treatment for the conditions for which they receive a war pension or gratuity, unless there is an emergency case or another case that demands clinical priority.
 These priority treatment provisions were then extended to all veterans who have a condition that is likely to be related to their service.